itmitica/iboderfros/README.md

-# imoderfros
+# iboderfros
-i'm one degree removed from stupid
+i'll be one degree removed from stupid
 ### logger
 simple and *single* log line generator
 receives a *sole* argument